 Bio Polish-American artist Sylvia Prokopowicz Luchez creates colorful and textured paintings that bring the spirit of nature into indoor spaces.
 She studied English literature and visual art at the University of Chicago and holds a master’s degree in art education from DePaul University.
 Sylvia makes art, tutors students, and teaches summer art classes at her local high school.
 Her work has been exhibited at the Second Fridays Gallery Walk in Chicago, the Co-Prosperity Sphere in Chicago, and at Water Street Studios in Batavia.

-I create physical work in a digital age of clean edges and augmented reality to coax viewers into more fully living their present moments and environments the way they materially are.
 In my artistic method I seek to preserve and document in order to more fully relive and contemplate our relationship with nature.
 My creative process and color palette are contemporary and at times experimental.
 The subjects in my images are brighter in color than they present in reality.
 I take comfort in the freedom to paint spontaneously and intuitively while preserving the intensity of the colors and spirit of my medium and subjects.